-The shift in body shape that happens during and after menopause — more weight around the middle, less at the hips — is not your imagination and not a failure of effort.
-It’s a predictable hormonal response that requires a specific approach to address.
+The shift in body shape that happens during and after menopause, more weight around the middle and less at the hips, is not your imagination and not a failure of effort.
+It is a predictable hormonal response that requires a specific approach to address.

 Why Belly Fat Increases After Menopause